SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    I've written them for now
    so that I start with the most verbose function-y syntax.

-There are several conveniences for writing closures more concisely.
+You have several options for writing closures more concisely.
-When the closure's type is already known, such as the callback for a delegate, the type of its parameters can be omitted.
+When the closure's type is already known, such as the callback for a delegate, you can omit the type of its parameters.
 For even more brevity,
-the parameters can be referred to by number instead of by name.
+you can refer to parameters by number instead of by name.
 Single statement closures implicitly return the value of their only statement.